Delegasi-Tech/delreact-agent/docs/GITHUB_PAGES_SETUP.md

 # GitHub Pages Setup Guide

-This guide explains how to set up GitHub Pages for the DelReAct-Agent repository to automatically deploy the Docusaurus documentation.
+This guide explains how to set up GitHub Pages for the delreact-agent repository to automatically deploy the Docusaurus documentation.

 ## Overview

-The DelReAct-Agent repository includes:
+The delreact-agent repository includes:
 - Complete Docusaurus documentation in the `/docs` directory
 - Automated GitHub workflow for deploying to GitHub Pages
 - Pre-configured settings for GitHub Pages deployment